Please note that Peter Slingsby publishes the only maps endorsed by the TMNP. Where can I find these maps?

-Be aware that strong rip tides characterise some of our beaches and for the most part life guards are only on duty during high season on the most popular beaches.
+Be aware that strong rip tides characterise some of our beaches and that there are no life guards on duty on any of Table Mountain National Park's beaches.
 Swimmers should ensure that they are familiar with the area and should exercise caution at all times.

 Alcohol is not allowed on Cape Town beaches.

 **A level 1 My Activity Permit is required for dog walking.